rabbitmq/rabbitmq-clusterer/README.md

 This plugin provides an alternative means for creating and maintaining clusters of Rabbits.

+## Overview

+Traditional RabbitMQ clustering is not very friendly to infrastructure automation tools such as Chef, Puppet or BOSH.
+The existing tooling (`rabbitmqctl join_cluster` and friends) is imperative, requires more oversight and does not handle potentially random node boot order very well.
+The Clusterer has been specifically designed with automated deployment tools in mind.

 Unlike the existing tooling, the Clusterer is declarative and goal
 directed: you tell it the overall shape of the cluster you want to construct and the clusterer tries to achieve that.
-By contrast, the existing tooling (`rabbitmqctl join_cluster` and friends) is imperative, requires more oversight, and for these reasons is unsuited to automated deployment tools.
-The Clusterer has been specifically designed with automated deployment tools in mind.
+With the Clusterer, cluster configuration can be provided in a single location (e.g. a file on one of the nodes).

+## Compatibility With Traditional RabbitMQ Clustering

 The Clusterer is not compatible with the existing clustering tool-set.
 Do not use any of the `rabbitmqctl` commands relating to